ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 - **`volume-c`** has 3,000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
 - **`volume_d`** has 2,000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.

-Note that volumes that have the same volume profile can have different IOPS and Throughput limit values based on their capacity.
+Volumes that have the same volume profile can have different IOPS and Throughput limit values based on their capacity.
 Volumes can have the same IOPS limit, even if their capacity and volume profiles are different.
+{: note}

 Where can you see what bandwidth or throughput limit is assigned to your volume?
 The bandwidth or throughput limits assigned to the volume can been seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}